Icon CheckLast updated: February 16, 2023

 Vintage Motorcycle and Scooter Insurance

 Not all providers offer coverage for vintage bikes, classics, and scooters.
 With older bikes, your risk goes beyond accidents.
-You may need replacement parts that are difficult to find and expensive.
+You may need to replace old parts that are expensive and difficult to find.

 Nationwide can get you coverage for vintage bikes and scooters made in 1974 or earlier.
 Alternatively, you can protect your classic bikes that are 25 years old or older through Nationwide’s partnership with Hagerty.